 "Al-Khalili tackles two tantalizing questions: Why did the Arab world enter its own Dark Age after such a dazzling enlightenment?
 And how much did Arabic learning contribute to making the Western world as we know it?
 Given his singular combination of expertise in both the Western and Middle Eastern scientific traditions, Al-Khalili is uniquely qualified to solve those riddles.”

 - I’ll Meet You There by Heather Demetrios

-- In an Antique Land: History in the Guise of a Traveler's Tale by Amitav Ghosh
+- In an Antique Land by Amitav Ghosh